 The Board is to

-• Promote good development of Swedish corporate governance, primarily by ensuring that Sweden has a relevant, up-to-date and effective code of corporate governance for stock market listed companies and non-Swedish companies whose shares or depository receipts are admitted to trading on a regulated market in Sweden (listed companies),
+• Promote good development of Swedish corporate governance, primarily by ensuring that Sweden has a relevant, up-to-date and effective code of corporate governance for stock market listed companies and non-Swedish companies whose shares or depository receipts are admitted to trading on a regulated market in Sweden (listed companies), and

 • work internationally for increased awareness and understanding of Swedish corporate governance and the Swedish stock market and safeguard Swedish interests in these areas.